 Some cancer centers may use a specific type of radiation therapy called radioembolization.
 During this treatment, a doctor places radioactive beads into the artery that supplies the tumor with blood.
 The beads deliver radiation directly into the tumor when they become trapped in the small blood vessels of the tumor.

-Radiation therapy can be used for treatment or to control the symptoms and pain of advanced disease.
-It may also be combined with chemotherapy, a treatment called chemoradiotherapy.
+Radiation therapy can be used for treatment of the cancer or to control the symptoms and pain of advanced disease as part of palliative care.
+It may also be combined with chemotherapy, which is a treatment called chemoradiotherapy.
 In some situations, chemoradiotherapy may be given after surgery to destroy any remaining cancer cells.
 Talk with your health care team about whether this is a good treatment option for you.
 Learn more about ASCO's recommendations for treating bile duct cancer with chemoradiotherapy on a separate website.

 Side effects from radiation therapy may include fatigue, mild skin reactions, upset stomach, and loose bowel movements.
 Most side effects go away soon after treatment is finished.
 Learn more about the basics of radiation therapy.

 Researchers are working to improve chemotherapy by studying new drugs or new combinations of drugs through clinical trials.
-Patients with bile duct cancer may receive chemotherapy by participating in a clinical trial.
+People with bile duct cancer may receive chemotherapy by participating in a clinical trial.

-Chemotherapy may be used before surgery to shrink the tumor or when surgery is not an option.
+Chemotherapy may be used before surgery to shrink the tumor.
+It may also be used when surgery is not an option.
 Research has suggested that the combination of cisplatin (Platinol) and gemcitabine (Gemzar) can lengthen the lives of patients who have bile duct cancer that cannot be removed by surgery.

-Other drugs that have been used to treat bile duct cancer include fluorouracil (5-FU, Adrucil), and paclitaxel (Taxol).
-However, bile duct cancers are resistant to many chemotherapy types, which makes clinical trials much more important for treating this disease.
+Other drugs that have been used to treat bile duct cancer include fluorouracil (5-FU, Adrucil) and paclitaxel (Taxol).
+However, bile duct cancers are resistant to many types of chemotherapy, which makes clinical trials much more important for treating this disease.